Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/1HoB6xQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This was the longest and final step in the process.
-First, I downloaded and installed osTicket, once installed I needed to extract and copy the "Upload" folder into the c:\inetpub\wwwroot folder.
-After I extracted all of the data from the upload folder, I renamed the upload folder to "osTicket".
-Next I had to go back inside IIS and go to the "sites" folder, then "Default Web Site", then "osTicket" and lastly clicked on browse *:80 tab which allowed me to bring up osTicket Installer.
-Then I had to go back into IIS to enable certain features to allow osTicket to work properly.
+First, I downloaded and installed osTicket; once installed, I needed to extract and copy the "Upload" folder into the c:\inetpub\wwwroot folder.
+After extracting all of the data from the upload folder, I renamed the upload folder to "osTicket."
+Next, I had to go back inside IIS and go to the "sites" folder, then "Default Web Site," then "osTicket," and lastly clicked on the browse *:80 tab, which allowed me to bring up osTicket Installer.
+Then I had to go back into IIS to enable certain features to allow osTicket to work correctly.
 After I enabled the features, I went into the ost.config.php file and had to assign permissions to allow everyone Full Control.
-Completing that part, I went back into osTicket Installer to finish the setup which included creating a help desk name, Admin User, and setting up the database settings.
-Lastly, I had to download one more program which was called "HeidiSQL".
-This program allows me to connect to the SQL database I downloaded earlier and once downloaded I created a new database called "osTicket".
-The last thing left to do was to finally install osTicket onto the Virtual Machine that I had been using throughout the entire process.
+After completing that part, I went back into osTicket Installer to finish the setup which included creating a help desk name, Admin User and setting up the database settings.
+Lastly, I had to download one more program, called "HeidiSQL."
+This program allows me to connect to the SQL database I downloaded earlier, and once downloaded, I created a new database called "osTicket."
+The last thing left was to install osTicket onto the Virtual Machine I had been using throughout the entire process.
 </p>
 <br />